 Donald Knuth noticed something about the existing literature on computer science when he first surveyed it in 1962: it wasn't very good.
 An especially adept writer with an instinct for organization, Knuth took on the task of writing a concise, comprehensive text book on compilers, which later turned into an encompassing tome on computer programming.
 In June, 1965, the book had reached 3,000 hand-written pages, and by 1973, Knuth's work had evolved into volumes 1-3 of The Art of Computer Programming ("TAOCP"), the work that went on to become a perennial staple in computer science education. http://ow.ly/YIxPK

-In 1958, John McCarthy and fellow Turing Laureate Marvin Minsky formed the Artificial Intelligence Project at MIT, where pioneering work took place in a wide range of fields from robotics, the theory of computation and common sense reasoning, to human-computer interfaces.
-At MIT, McCarthy and his colleagues made numerous critical contributions to the early advancement of Artificial Intelligence.
-Also during this period, inspired by advancements made by the SAGE air defense system, McCarthy then came up with a scheme for creating general purpose timesharing, the conceptual precursor to computer networking.
-McCarthy's work in this area was instrumental the development of the ARPAnet.
+In 1958, John McCarthy and fellow Turing Laureate Marvin Minsky formed the Artificial Intelligence Project at MIT, where pioneering work took place in a wide range of fields from robotics, the theory of computation and common- sense reasoning, to human-computer interfaces.
+At MIT, McCarthy and his colleagues made numerous critical contributions to the early advancement of artificial intelligence.
+It was here that McCarthy developed LISP, which ultimately became the standard artificial intelligence programming language, had a profound impact on computing writ large, and still continues to inform new languages.
+Also during this period, inspired by advancements made by the SAGE air defense system, McCarthy then came up with a scheme for creating general-purpose timesharing, the conceptual precursor to computer networking.
+McCarthy's work in this area was instrumental in the development of the ARPANET.